flionx/watch-listly/README.md

  ## License

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License**.
+This project is distributed under the MIT license.
+See the [LICENSE](LICENSE). file for details.
-See the full version of the [license](LICENSE).